easy chai latte recipe - step by step process!

 Q. what is a chai latte made of?

-A. A chai latte recipe consists of brewed chai tea infused with aromatic spices like cinnamon, cardamom and ginger, combined with frothed milk.
+A. chai latte recipe consists of brewed chai tea infused with aromatic spices like cinnamon, cardamom and ginger, combined with frothed milk.
 This fusion creates a creamy and flavourful beverage that balances the robustness of black tea with the comfort of warm, foamed milk.

 Q. should you use ground or whole spices?